Minnesota Residential Lease Agreement

 Inspection and Condemnation Disclosure

-Applicable to any Minnesota property under citation for health and safety inspection.
+Applies to any Minnesota property under citation for health and safety inspection.

-For citations which aren’t deemed health and safety risks, the landlord only has to provide notice that there is an existing citation which may be reviewed by the prospective tenant upon request.
+For citations which aren’t health and safety risks, the landlord only has to provide notice that there is an existing citation which may be reviewed by the prospective tenant upon request.

 Download: Minnesota Inspection and Condemnation Disclosure Form (PDF)